 - SPICE components

-- Direct simulation of microcontrollers based circuits by built in C compilers.
+- Direct simulation of microcontrollers based circuits by built in C compilers

-- ARES for PCB designing.
+- ARES for PCB designing

 It is difficult to mention each and every feature of Proteus in this article.
 But I have discussed maximum features in my video lectures below.

-Why Electrical engineers should use Proteus?
+Why Electrical Engineers should Use Proteus

-But now the question come into someones mind, how to use Proteus to learn electrical and electronics circuits more interactively?
+But now the question comes into someone’s mind: how to use Proteus to learn electrical and electronic circuits more interactively?
 I will answer this question with the help of one example.
-For example you are studying electronics devices circuits course in first year of engineering.
-To learn electronics devices course in a better way, you can use built in simulator models of electronics devices to learn behavior of these devices.
-For example you are studying half wave rectification circuit in you class and you instructor told you about results output wave forms of half wave rectification circuit.
-To learn this circuit in better way, you can use Proteus to simulate this circuit and to verify results.
+For example, you are studying electronic devices and circuits in your first year of engineering.
+To learn electronics devices in a better way, you can use built-in simulator models of electronics devices to learn their behavior.
+For example, you are studying half-wave rectification circuits in your class, and your instructor told you about the output wave forms of a half-wave rectification circuit.
+To learn this circuit in a better way, you can use Proteus to simulate it and verify the results.

-How to learn Proteus ?
+How to Learn Proteus

-Tutorial number one : BASIC overview of proteus
+Tutorial 1: BASIC overview of Proteus